ruanklein/synapseq/contrib/amplitude-sculpting/README.md

 - Theta surges often precede memory recall or dream onset, while alpha keeps you relaxed.
 - Gamma coherence has been found in NREM sleep during trauma resolution.

-Trying to isolate or eliminate one band (e.g., "no beta!") is like trying to mute a violin in a full orchestra—you lose texture.
+Trying to isolate or eliminate one band (e.g., "no beta!") is like trying to mute a violin in a full orchestra, you lose texture.
 Instead, **allow all bands**, and simply **shape their relative influence**.

 This supports: